HOUSTON ELECTROCUTION ACCIDENT ATTORNEY

-No matter the occupation, a worker’s employer is responsible for the safety of the work environment, as well as the maintenance of it.
-Your employer, in the event of their negligence, is responsible for your injuries and damages.
+No matter the occupation, a worker’s employer is responsible for occupational safety, the safety of the work environment, as well as the maintenance of it.
+If your employer had an obligation to secure electrical sources and ignored or rejected the obligation, then he or she may be a responsible party.
+In the event of negligence, he or she may be responsible for your electrical injury and damages.

-Common Forms of Employer Negligence That Can Lead to Electrocution
+Common Forms of Employer Negligence That Can Lead to Electric Shock

 OSHA maintains that employers must follow strict federal safety guidelines in order to provide a safe workplace for their employees.
 According to their electrocution accident data, the below factors contribute to most electrical accidents.